 CommandProtocol

 is to be implemented for each entity algebra.
-It provides a client
+It provides an RPC-like client

 OutgoingCommand